cp3108/Source-Native/README.md

 # Source-Native
-An open-source transpiler for the Source programming language into Javascript, written in Javascript.
+An ongoing documentation about the many failed attempts at writing an open-source transpiler for the Source programming language into Javascript, written in TypeScript (the transpiler, not the documentation).

-An explanation of ideas [here](ideas.md).
+An explanation of original ideas [here](ideas.md).

+# Progress:
+- [x] Native!
+- [x] Builtins work!
+- [x] Can store constants and letiables (repl works)
+- [x] Proper tail calls (Iterative processes are iterative)
+- [ ] Enforcing of strict types (`'' * ''` still works)
+- [ ] Error handling (just throws a bunch of unhelpful JS errors)
+- [ ] stringifying functions (shows the transpiled code currently)

 # Project Timeline